Data-integrated neural networks for solving partial differential equations: Introduction

+Although numerous PINN variants have been proposed for PDE solving, the data (e.g., source terms, initial conditions, and boundary conditions) are typically incorporated as constraints in the loss function.
+To address this limitation, we develop data-integrated neural networks (DataInNet) for PDE solution.
+The main contributions of this work are summarized as follows:

+\begin{itemize} \item \textbf{Data integration architecture:} This architecture reformulates the conventional paradigm of PINNs, where source terms, initial conditions, and boundary conditions are merely formulated as soft constraints in the loss function.
+Instead, it innovatively integrates such physical data directly into the network architecture, providing a new reference for the utilization of physical prior information.

+\item \textbf{Significant reduction of solution space search range:} By inherently excluding solutions that violate physical constraints, this structure enables the optimization process to focus more on feasible function classes.
+Consequently, it enhances solution accuracy, computational efficiency, and generalization ability, mitigating the optimization challenges commonly encountered in traditional PINNs.

+\item \textbf{Dual-branch network structure:} Through a data integration network that structurally embeds known information (e.g., source terms, boundary conditions) and an auxiliary network responsible for learning remaining physical laws, our method achieves explicit separation and collaborative learning between known information and the information to be solved. \end{itemize}

-The rest of the paper is organized as follows: In section \ref{section-2}, we briefly review the PINNs for solving PDEs.
-In section \ref{section-3}, we explain the network structure of FG-PINNs in detail.
-In section \ref{section-4}, the different PDEs with high-frequency components are used to test the approximation ability of FG-PINNs.
-Finally, the advantages and inadequacies of FG-PINNs are summarized in section \ref{section-5}.
+The rest of the paper is organized as follows: In section \ref{section-2}, we explain the network structure of data-integrated neural networks in detail.
+In section \ref{section-3}, the different PDEs are used to test the approximation ability of DataInNet.
+Finally, the advantages and inadequacies of DataInNet are summarized in section \ref{section-4}.